awsdocs/aws-lambda-developer-guide/doc_source/with-on-demand-https-example.md

 ## Create the Function<a name="with-on-demand-https-example-create-function"></a>

-The following example code receives a Kinesis event input and processes the messages that it contains\.
+The following example code receives a API Gateway event input and processes the messages that it contains\.
 For illustration, the code writes some of the incoming event data to CloudWatch Logs\.

 **Note**
 For sample code in other languages, see [Sample Function Code](with-on-demand-https-create-package.md)\.